5 Examples of Dangerous WhatsApp Phishing Attacks

 In a more sophisticated scam, attackers set up two-step verification on the victim’s account.
 The user might be locked out of their account for days, losing control over their data.

-In this type of WhatsApp phishing attack, the victim receives messages from an unknown number that contains a verification code.
+In this type of attack, the victim receives messages from a suspicious number that contains a code.

-Then the unknown number will apologize for sending their verification code to your number and press you to share the verification code.
+Then the unknown number will apologize for sending their Verification code to your number and press you to share the code.

-Once you share the verification code your account will be taken over by the attacker.
+Once you share the code your account will be taken over by the attacker.

 1. How to Prevent falling for such scams?

-• WhatsApp sends these verification codes as push notifications when you register your phone number on the app.
+- WhatsApp sends these codes as push notifications when you register your phone number on the app.
 This could happen if someone mistyped your number or is trying to take over your account.

-• If you get a text message with an unexpected verification code, delete it.
+- If you get a text message with an unexpected code, delete it.
 Block any WhatsApp user that asks you to send them a code or PIN.
 Finally, turn on two-step verification if you receive multiple one-time codes out of the blue.

 #1.
 Call to Confirm

 Always be wary of any message that induces panic, offers unrealistic deals, or asks for personal information.
-Unusual urgency or pressure is often a sign of a phishing attempt.
+Unusual urgency or pressure is often a sign of such an attempt.
 Always call and verify who is on the other side before sharing any information.

 #2.
 Be wary of urgent money requests